photo credit: Lance Goyke

 2.)
 90/90 Hip Stretch

-This is a fantastic stretch that will open up your hips and relieve lower back pain.
+This fantastic stretch will open up your hips and relieve lower back pain.
 Once you are in the position, extend your back.
-If you wish to deepen the stretch lean forwards with your chest and try to get your belly button to hover over your knee.
-When you lean forward be sure to keep your chest up high, this will allow you to get a deep stretch in your lead leg.
+If you wish to deepen the stretch, lean forward with your chest and try to get your belly button to hover over your knee.
+When you lean forward, keep your chest up high; this will allow you to get a deep stretch in your lead leg.

 3.)
 Couch Stretch

-The couch stretch is a powerful tool that every athlete should take advantage of.
-Ensure that you keep a neutral spine when performing this stretch and that you keep your tailbone tucked in and glutes activated.
+The couch stretch is a powerful tool every athlete should use.
+Keep a neutral spine when performing this stretch, and keep your tailbone tucked in and glutes activated.
 This will ensure that you get the most out of this fantastic stretch.

 4.)
 Leg Swings

 Don’t forget that your hips are constructed of a ball and socket.
-Therefore, your hips love circular motions, in fact it’s what they’re built for.
+Therefore, your hips love circular motions; it’s what they’re built for.
 Leg swings teach your hips how to navigate that three-dimensional space and regain control over that range of motion.

 5.)
 Hip Flexor Stretch

-The hips tend to lean forward when they get stiff, particularly when we spend a lot of time sitting down.
+The hips tend to lean forward when they get stiff, mainly when we spend too much time sitting down.
 A lack of hip extension is often caused by stiff hip flexors.
-Be sure to keep your core muscles tight while performing this stretch, and keep glutes tight.
+Keep your core muscles tight while performing this stretch and your glutes tight.

 For those of you who already have very mobile hips and want to challenge yourselves further, I encourage you to try out Ido Portal’s Squat Routine!